sstucki/minion/README.md

 Note that this situation does not appear among the observed traces: whenever the respective values for `y` differ between two traces, so do the respective values of `x`.
 Instead, the proof/counterexample value for `x` has to be found using the SMT solver.

 When monitoring for *monolithic* minimality, however, the SMT solver need not guess any parameters.
-Consequently, `minion` will *not* detect a violation of monolithic minimality.
+Consequently, Minion will *not* detect a violation of monolithic minimality.
 For the above set of traces.
 ```text
 $ sbt "run --mono examples/Const/Const.java examples/Const/Const.in.nonmin.txt"
 ...